matt-d-brown/vuemerang/docs/components/alert.md

 ## Icons

 You can add to the alert a descriptive icon with the property `icon` and as a value the icon name of the icon in the currently selected icon pack.
-(The default is [Material Icons](https://material.io/icons/))
+(The default is [Eva Icons](https://akveo.github.io/eva-icons/))

-::: tip
+:::tip
-Vuemerang uses the **Google Material Icons** font library by default.
-For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).
+Vuemerang uses the **Eva Icons** font library by default.
+For a list of all available icons, visit the official [Eva Icons page](https://akveo.github.io/eva-icons/).
 Other icon libraries can be used by providing the class for the respective pack in the icon-pack property. ex.
 FA4 uses fa or fas, FA5 uses fas, far, or fal.
 :::

 <vuecode md>